awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 # Creating a MySQL DB instance and connecting to a database on a MySQL DB instance<a name="CHAP_GettingStarted.CreatingConnecting.MySQL"></a>

 The easiest way to create a DB instance is to use the AWS Management Console\.
-After you have created the DB instance, you can use standard MySQL utilities such as MySQL Workbench to connect to a database on the DB instance\.
+After you create the DB instance, you can use standard MySQL utilities such as MySQL Workbench to connect to a database on the DB instance\.

 **Important**
 Before you can create or connect to a DB instance, make sure to complete the tasks in [Setting up for Amazon RDS](CHAP_SettingUp.md)\.